tashatuvango - Fotolia

 Fred Voccola, Kaseya

-Amid all this positivity, Russell Crowley, founder and CEO at Principle Networks, offers a slightly contrarian view, arguing that although there is a future for MSPs, “the traditional model for an MSP is already dead”.
+Amid all this positivity, Russell Crowley, founder and CEO of Principle Networks, offers a slightly contrarian view, arguing that although there is a future for MSPs, “the traditional model for an MSP is already dead”.

 “Vendor technologies and cloud platforms are becoming increasingly simpler for customers to consume and administer, without the need to hand overall control to a traditional managed service provider,” he says.
 “The old MSP model is cumbersome and inflexible, limiting customers to fixed terms, prolonged change processes, and a predetermined suite of products and services.”

-Business owners can take back control by opting to consume a cloud-first platform and blend a best-of-breedselection of the technologies they need to run their business.
+Business owners can take back control by opting to consume a cloud-first platform and blend a best-of-breed selection of the technologies they need to run their business.
 Even so, they still need help – and this is where, Crowley claims, the new MSP model begins.

-“We are seeing an evolution where MSPs are transforming into strategic technology consultants and advisors, providing businesses with the necessary tools and expertise to carry out their own bespoke digital transformation projects,” Crowley says.
 Businesses want to avoid vendor lock-in and the onus is on MSPs to create lock-in by value instead.
-“The modern MSP should not seek to control, but rather augment a customers in-house capabilities and help gain maximum value from the best-suited vendor technology platforms.”
+“The modern MSP should not seek to control, but rather augment a customer’s in-house capabilities and help gain maximum value from the best-suited vendor technology platforms,” says Crowley.

 Not all MSPs are equal